top of page

 · That dream in your heart is not a frilly distraction, a ridiculous idea, a muted hope.
 It is a solid purpose; it is a righteous plan; it is a trumpet.

-I hope you enjoyed these positive thinking quotes as much as I do, don't forget to pin them to your Pinterest boards for later :)
+I hope you enjoyed these positive thinking quotes as much as I do, If you did, please follow us on the links below

 Lisa Edwards, mediating overlooking the ocean with signature